charles-l/koona/README.md

 # Koona
 ### A *really* simple programming language

 Koona is a simple programing language I'm writing to learn about compiler design.
 It's written in Ruby, but I'll eventually port it to more permanent C++ code.
+However, this repository will stick around as an example of a simple compiler.

 ## What it does
 At the moment, Koona will compile a simple syntax into valid C code.
 What's currently supported:

 - Variable declaration
 - Function declaration (and function calls)
+- Return statements
 - Integers
 - Doubles
 - Mathematic operations (+, -, \*, /)